nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Checking Modules Left

-Check which modules you need to clear in order to fulfill core requirements or focus area requirements.
+Check which modules you need to clear in order to fulfill core requirements or focus area requirements, to quickly see the remaining modules you have yet to clear.

 Format: `modsleft INDEX`